charlessievers/python_tutorial/tutorial/pizza_object_tutorial/README.md

 Take a moment to look over Pizza.py.
 This class creates a pizza object.
 The initialization method initializes eight members.
-Some of the members are even objects themselves, such as a list or a dictionary.
+Some of the members are even objects themselves, such as the list _crusts and the dictionaries.
-These objects or classes are known as containers, because they hold other objects or variables.
+Lists and dictionaries are both a type of class known as containers, because they hold other data types.
-A dictionary is a container that holds a set of keys and values.
+A dictionary is a container that holds data as a set of keys and values.

 Take a moment to look over a few of the methods, we wont have time to get into all of them.
-Hopefully the other methods will give you some ideas as to how to implement future methods.
+Hopefull,y the other methods will give you some ideas to help you implement future methods.
 The point of this tutorial will be to make a new method that removes toppings from a pizza.

 Think about why you might need to have a method to remove toppings.
 Think about what members need to be changed if toppings change.
-How should the output look if we uncommented out the following.
+How should the output look if we uncommented out the following?
 ```python
     # pepperoni_pizza.add_topping('spinach')
     # pepperoni_pizza.remove_topping('spinach')